chotchki/feophant/README.md

 **Path to 0.5**

 Implement single non joined select.
 No wildcards, aliases or other items.
+(Done)

+Going to take some extra time to add unit tests.

 **Path to 0.6**